CODO into FYE

 Students may sign up for a CODO meeting here — you will need to log in with your Purdue career account login and password.

 CODO Applications must be submitted before the deadline.
-For CODO consideration after the Spring 2015 semester, applications will be accepted in ARMS 1300 between Tuesday, November 10, 2015 -Thursday, December 10, 2015 at 4:30pm.
+For CODO consideration at the conclusion of Fall 2015, applications will be accepted in ARMS 1300 until Thursday, December 10, 2015 at 4:30pm.
 Late applications will not be accepted.

 Applications will be evaluated promptly after final grades post each semester, and applicants will be contacted by a FYE Advisor via their Purdue email account as to the status of their application.